SuperDotNet/superdotnet.run/content/philosophy/Culture.md

 ## Finding Higher Purpose{#purpose}

 As I mentioned, I feel that the work we do here is art, which means that on a fundamental level the work we do here has higher purpose.
 I have to say that I like where I have seen the latest messaging from this year's [//build](https://www.microsoft.com/en-us/build) (2018) that positions the [world as a computer](https://www.zdnet.com/article/microsoft-ceo-nadella-the-whole-world-is-now-a-computer/).

-That is a pretty inspiring and bold image.
+That is a pretty inspiring and bold image, in my view.

 Such a proposition reminds me that I myself had the idea once [that the world speaks to us in music](http://www.ossem.com/documents/notes/) that could be captured by monitoring music being played throughout the world at concerts and events, leading to the following questions: